MiGiNull/Ece1p-interactome/README.md

 # Network and Functional Analysis of Ece1p-Human Interactome for Novel Target Identification
 ## Code for Visualization and analysis of Ece1p(*C. albicans*)-Human interactome.
-The analysis code can be found in the `Code for Ece1p interactors analysis/` folder.
+The analysis code can be found in the `Code/` folder.
 1. Number of interacting host genes of each peptide.py
 2. Significance of peptide overlap.py
 3. Cellular localization of peptide-interacting host proteins.py